 - Submit three reference forms (academic and two general), available in the back of the catalog, or you can download the General Recommendation and the Academic Recommendation PDFs.

 - Request your high school to send a copy of your transcript to the Director of Admissions.
 If you have not yet graduated, request the high school to send a transcript of your coursework completed up until the current semester.
 If you passed the Tests of General Educational Development (GED), have a copy of the Official Report of Test Results sent directly from the GED test center to the Director of Admissions.

 - Have your ACT or SAT scores sent to the Director of Admissions as soon as possible.
-This is done automatically if you specify our college ACT number 0707 or our SAT number 5970 when you take these tests.
+This is done automatically if you specify our college ACT number 0707 or our SAT number 5970 when you register for these tests.